mvenkatesh431/sitemap/readme.md

 - 'net/http' module to get the webpage
 - 'https://github.com/mvenkatesh431/LinkParser' to parse the links on a WebPage

-We will filter out the links(Ignoring the fragments and links to other sites, etc) and create the sitemap.
+We will filter out the links(Ignoring the fragments and links to other sites, etc) and use the BFS to traverse through the pages to get all links.

 Note: This is my version of one of the excersices of *gophercise*

+Then we will generate the XML sitemap using above links.
 We will generate the XML format as per the standard sitemap protocol
 ```
 <?xml version="1.0" encoding="UTF-8"?>